Support Through the Process

 Students may find the student conduct process stressful or confusing.
 Here are some resources to help, including student conduct advisors and mental health resources on campus.

-Student conduct advisors are trained volunteers who can assist students through any part of the conduct process, such as attending a case intake meeting, supporting preparation for an administrative hearing or assisting in writing an appeal.
+Student conduct advisors are trained volunteers who can assist students through any part of the conduct process, such as attending a case intake meeting, supporting preparation for an case resolution conference or assisting in writing an appeal.

 Contacting a Student Conduct Advisor

-Getting in touch with a conduct advisor as early as possible will increase the chances of meeting with the advisor before a case intake meeting or administrative hearing.
-It is also recommended you share all relevant information (such as the incident report, e-mail notification of charges, etc.) with their advisor.
+Getting in touch with a conduct advisor as early as possible will increase the chances of meeting with the advisor before a case intake meeting or case resolution conference.
+It is also recommended you share all relevant information (such as the incident report, e-mail notification of charges, etc.) with your advisor.
 Please contact only one advisor at a time.

 What can a student conduct advisor do?